Language with Vision: a Study on Grounded Word and Sentence Embeddings: Introduction

-While the success of textual embeddings has nevertheless led some researchers to believe that meaning can be fully, or at least to a large extent, be derived from language alone \citep{Landauer1999LatentAlone}, the wide range of empirical evidence in favour of a grounded view of knowledge representation and cognition has sparked the search for representations that are informed not only by text, but also by vision and other modalities.
+While the success of textual embeddings has nevertheless led some researchers to believe that meaning can be fully, or at least to a large extent, be derived from language alone \citep{Landauer1999LatentAlone}, the wide range of empirical evidence in favour of a grounded view of knowledge representation and cognition has sparked the search for representations that are informed not only by text, but also by vision and other modalities \citep[see also][]{andrews2014reconciling}.

 Therefore, a number of previous studies have tried to improve word embeddings by using available data similar to text corpora.
 Some studies have tried to extract meaning representations exclusively from visual information (usually images).
-The resulting models have been found to be very good models of human perceptual behaviour \citep[e.g.][]{Zhang2018TheMetric}, but success at predicting other behavioural data was more mixed, with some reporting positive \citep{Luddecke2019DistributionalText, Bulat2017SpeakingBrain} and others negative results \citep{Peterson2017AdaptingReport, DeDeyne2021VisualMind}.
-The more promising approach has been to include vision information with textual embeddings.
-This is especially promising because textual and visual representations seem to carry different kinds of information \citep{Petilli2021Data-drivenProcessing}.
+The resulting visual word embeddings have been found to be very good models of human perceptual behaviour \citep[e.g.][]{Zhang2018TheMetric}, but success at predicting other behavioural data was more mixed, with some reporting positive \citep{Luddecke2019DistributionalText, Bulat2017SpeakingBrain} and others negative results compared to textual embeddings \citep[e.g.][]{Peterson2017AdaptingReport, DeDeyne2021VisualMind, rotaru2020constructing, utsumi2022test}.
+The more promising approach has been to ground textual embeddings in vision, i.e. to include visual information with textual embeddings.
+The resulting embeddings are usually referred to as multimodal embeddings.
+This approach is especially promising because textual and visual representations seem to carry different kinds of information \citep{Petilli2021Data-drivenProcessing, andrews2014reconciling}.
 Multimodal embeddings have been successful in a range of areas.
-In the realm of NLP they have been shown to correlate better than purely textual embeddings with human judgments on tasks such as text similarity/relatedness, concept categorization \citep{bruni2014multimodal,shahmohammadi2021learning}, and many downstream classification tasks \citep{bordes-etal-2019-incorporating}.
-Recently, they have also been subject to first evaluations in cognitive science. \citet{Bulat2017SpeakingBrain} found that they are better at predicting brain activity than purely textual embeddings.
-Moreover, they are useful in modelling the learning of novel words' meanings in both children and adults \citep{Lazaridou2016MultimodalInput, Lazaridou2017MultimodalText} and generally perform well at a range of similarity benchmarks \citep{DeDeyne2021VisualMind}.
+They have been shown to correlate better than purely textual embeddings with human similarity/relatedness judgments and concept categorization. \citet{Bulat2017SpeakingBrain, anderson2015reading} found that they are better at predicting brain activity than purely textual embeddings.
+Moreover, they are useful in modelling the learning of novel words' meanings in both children and adults \citep{Lazaridou2016MultimodalInput, Lazaridou2017MultimodalText}.
+Finally, they have been shown to improve performance in a number of classification tasks in NLP \citep{bordes-etal-2019-incorporating}.